 The FDA is advising patients who are using fentanyl pain patches to be aware that patches that are not stuck to the skin tightly enough may accidentally fall off a patient and stick to someone in close contact, such as a child.
 Used fentanyl patches should be disposed of immediately by folding the “sticky” sides together, and then flushing it down the toilet.

 Here is a link to the FDA advisory: Duragesic (fentanyl) Patches: Drug Safety Communication – Packaging Changes to Minimize Risk of Accidental Exposure

-Terrell Hogan attorneys Chris Shakib and Angelo Patacca have both successfully handled cases involving fentanyl patches.
-Mr. Shakib successfully handled a case in which a 50 year old engineer died in his sleep after using a fentanyl pain patch prescribed by an ear, nose and throat specialist after surgery.
-Mr. Patacca also successfully handled a case in which a physician prescribed a fentanyl patch with too strong a dose causing the patient to overdose and die in his sleep.
+Terrell • Hogan has successfully handled cases involving fentanyl patches.
+In one case in which a 50 year old engineer died in his sleep after using a fentanyl pain patch prescribed by an ear, nose and throat specialist after surgery.
+In another case, a physician prescribed a fentanyl patch with too strong a dose causing the patient to overdose and die in his sleep.

 Rocket Scientist Dies from Fentanyl Patch; Doctor Settles Wrongful Death Lawsuit